Blodwyn Pig: Career

 The single "Summer Day" failed to chart, but the quartet became something of a favourite on the underground concert circuit.

 Abrahams left the band and later developed another band or worked solo.
-Ex-Yes and future Flash guitarist Peter Banks became one of several guitarists to succeed Abrahams after he left.
+Ex-Yes and future Flash guitarist Peter Banks became one of several guitarists, including Larry Wallis, to succeed Abrahams after he left.

 Largely due to Abrahams's disillusionment with the business side of music, Blodwyn Pig eventually became an on-again, off-again concern; Lancaster at one point became a record producer, and Pyle eventually joined Savoy Brown.
 Over the years since their original formation, Blodwyn Pig reformed several times, usually with Abrahams and Lancaster leading the group, and recorded two more albums in the 1990s.